-The HST at 15% generally applies to a taxable sale by a builder of new or substantially renovated housing in Nova Scotia where both ownership and possession of the housing are transferred to the purchaser, under a written agreement of purchase and sale, after June 2010.
-However, the HST rate of 15% does not apply to a grandparented sale.
+Generally, the HST applies to a taxable sale by a builder of new or substantially renovated housing in Ontario and BC where both ownership and possession of the housing are transferred to the purchaser under a written agreement of purchase and sale, after June 2010.
+However, the provincial part of the HST does not apply to a grandparented sale of new housing.